org-arl/unet-blog/_posts/2024-02-19-running-unet-audio-on-apple-silicon.md

 ![Unet audio Security](/assets/img/unetaudio-security.png){: width="50%" }

-You will need to be permitted to run these libraries.
+You will need to permit running these libraries.
 You can do this by going to `System Preferences` -> `Security & Privacy` -> `General` and clicking on `Allow Anyway` next to the message that says that the libraries were blocked from running.

 ![Unet audio Security](/assets/img/unetaudio-security-allow.png){: width="70%" }